ciaranstudio/gardenCenter/README.md

-Driving physics exercise (study for future game).
-Combination of grass shader example (github.com/pmndrs) and raycast vehicle example (github.com/isaac-mason).
-Added Zustand for game store, van model by Kenney and mobile joystick controls (pmndrs/ecctrl).
+Driving physics exercise as proposal for art game.
+Combination of grass shader example and raycast vehicle example projects by Isaac Mason (github.com/isaac-mason).
+Added Zustand for the game store, replaced the car with a van model by Kenney and connected mobile joystick controls (github.com/pmndrs/ecctrl).